 Too big of a fireplace in a small room can turn into a hot mess!
 At the same time, too small a fireplace may provide insufficient heating inside the room.
-There is no one-size-fits-all when it comes to fireplaces, so you’ll have to plan ahead to get the right dimensions and materials.
+So, what is the best kind of fireplace for a small room?

 Here are some different types of fireplaces for small rooms.

 What likely turned the attention to this type of fireplace is the push towards sustainable bio-fuel.
 Vent-free ethanol burning fireplaces use denatured ethanol, so there is no need for installation of utility systems to power the fireplace.

 One of the key benefits of using an insert fireplace is its exceptional ability to circulate warm air.
 They are also versatile and are configurable in multiple ways including direct vent, vent-free, and wood burning.

-A Radiant Fireplace.
 Considered the epitome of all fireplaces, radiant units can be used as a primary heat source.
 The fireplace should be installed within the center of the room or house.
 Radiant fireplaces are all natural, with its structure handmade from stone piles.

 Wood used for burning in fireplaces are often laced with chemicals that improve burning efficiency and odor.
 These chemicals may cause serious health conditions when inhaled or absorbed by the body.